sashank2041/LandLeap/README.md

 # LandLeap
+# 🏠 Land Leap - Real Estate Web Platform

+## 📌 About
-Land Leap is a web-based real estate platform built with HTML, CSS, and JavaScript.
-It allows users to browse, search, and explore property listings with a clean, modern, and responsive UI.
-Designed to simplify the property discovery experience for buyers and sellers alike.
+Land Leap is a web-based real estate platform designed to help users browse, search, and explore property listings with ease.
+Built with pure front-end technologies for a smooth and responsive user experience.

+## 🛠️ Tech Stack
+- HTML5
+- CSS3
+- JavaScript

+## ✨ Features
+- Browse property listings
+- Responsive and mobile-friendly design
+- Clean and modern UI
+- Property search and filter functionality
+- Interactive property details view

+## 🚀 Getting Started
+1. Open index.html in your browser